canelhasmateus/diamond/vault/A/define/RateLimiting.md

 * If the origin services are overloaded, even following the allowed quotas can be too much to handle.
 * If the [[RateLimiting]] is aggressive, we end up wasting #resources: We could have handled the request, but pre-emptively refused to.

 This comes from the #static nature of this implementation.
-Better implementations can be devised by application of [[Queueing Theory]] and [[CapacityPlanning]].
+Better implementations can be devised by application of [[QueueTheory]] and [[CapacityPlanning]].